TheBodger/MMM-Provider-SOAP/README.md

 },
 ```

-Check out the example.config.js file for an example of a config that will produce an input of flights arriving at a specific airport for the MMM-Consumer-Flights module
+Check out the example.config.js file for an example of a config that will produce an input of trains departing from a specific station for the MMM-Consumer-????? module

 ### Configuration Options